rkaushik29/java-lucene-search-api/README.md

 - Open a web browser or use tools like cURL or Postman.
 - Send a GET request to http://localhost:8000/search?q=<your_query>, where <your_query> is the search query you want to perform.
-- The API will return a response containing the query and a list of search results.
+- The API will return a response containing a list of search results.